How to Identify and Treat Swimming Pool Stains

 Work Out the Cause of Your Stain

-- Green and brown stains ? these are most likely to be caused by organic matter such as leaves, mud, worms or other wildlife
+- Green and brown stain these are most likely to be caused by organic matter such as leaves, mud, worms or other wildlife

-- Rusty brown/red stains ? this indicates contamination by iron
+- Rusty brown/red stains this indicates contamination by metals

 - Brown/black/purple stains ? suggests manganese is the likely culprit

 If you can't work out what has caused your stain then you can buy a water testing kit that will test for the presence of common metals, or you can bring in a sample to Maple Pools for a free water test.